Vincevrp/dotfiles/.github/README.md

 [Polybar](https://github.com/jaagr/polybar) is the statusbar that I use for i3.
 Configuration files and scripts are stored in `.config/polybar`.

-##### openvpn

-I wrote a python script for polybar that works together with my vpn script found in `.bin/vpn`.
-The vpn script writes a PID file and the openvpn scripts parses this to display the configuration file name.

 #### Rofi

 [Rofi](https://github.com/DaveDavenport/rofi) is used as my application launcher.

-#### Rxvt-unicode

-[urxvt](https://wiki.archlinux.org/index.php/Rxvt-unicode) is installed as a backup terminal.
-It uses `.Xresources` for its configuration.

 #### st (suckless terminal)